 Unmetered dedicated servers offer you a server that has no set limitation on monthly bandwidth usage.
 Bandwidth is the amount of data transferred to and from your server.
 Your dedicated server will be connected to the network on a set port speed, and you will have full access to use as much or as little bandwidth on that port as possible.
 Unlike conventional servers that have a 10TB bandwidth cap on a 1Gbps port, unmetered servers would allow you to use as much bandwidth as your server needs for an improved dedicated hosting experience.

 Unmetered Dedicated Servers vs. Unlimited Dedicated ServersIs unmetered the same thing as unlimited?
 The simple answer to this question is there is no such thing as unlimited bandwidth servers.
 There is always a finite limitation to the amount of bandwidth a server connection can possibly process.
 Any service provider selling you an unlimited bandwidth dedicated server is selling a service that they cannot possibly ever provide.
-Unmetered simply means that we do not set a monitor on the amount of bandwidth you are using or shutoff the server when you reach a number of bandwidth utilized.
+A quality service provider offering an unmetered bandwidth dedicated server is actively monitoring the bandwidth usage and making sure that, while there may not be a set limit, the server will not be overburdened in terms of loading demand.
+The provider is able to monitor incoming traffic and allot additional resources as needed to ensure the server runs efficiently.
+Unmetered does not mean the same thing as unlimited, but the service provider is still taking steps to provide strong performance for their customers.

 For example, some providers prohibit high bandwidth operations like video streaming.
 Take a look at how long the service provider has been in business and what reputation they have.
 A new budget host is very likely to be overselling their network.
 It is very easy for a provider to have a 100Mbps connection to the internet and connect as many servers as they’d like to the switch while giving each server a 100Mbps unmetered line.
 Naturally this connection will be slow and will bottleneck frequently.
 Choosing a provider with a proven track record of success like ReliableSite will ensure that you are dealing with a provider committed to delivering a stable experience.
 Don’t be oversold — choose ReliableSite!